Anti-Phishing Services and Solutions For Security Leadership

 The faster security operations teams can get visibility of attacks and consume actionable intelligence, the sooner they can reduce threat exposure and disrupt it.
-Deploying new security tools within the environment is time consuming.
+Deploying new email security tools within the environment is time-consuming.
 However, the right intelligence on active threats allows teams to leverage existing tools.
-Request a Demo now.
+Request a Demo of Cofense’s anti-phishing services now.

 Communicate Better with the Board

 Today’s boards of directors are cybersecurity decision-makers.
-The legal liabilities, including to directors themselves, resulting from a data breach can be devastating.
-For this and other reasons, boards now demand more information from security leadership to show that obligations are being met and risks effectively managed.
+The legal liabilities resulting from a data breach can be devastating.
+Boards now demand more information from security leadership to demonstrate that obligations are being met and risks effectively managed.

 To simplify board communication, Cofense provides executive-level reporting, industry benchmarking, and comparative analysis.
 Demonstrate risk reduction and regulatory compliance, using key metrics and language the board will understand.
-Articulate the risks the organization faces, the steps to mitigate, and the effectiveness of your phishing defense.
+Articulate organizational risk, the steps to mitigate, and the effectiveness of your phishing defense program.

 Whatever the level of investment, there will always be gaps in every protection program and technical control.
 If not understood, these gaps provide opportunities that threat actors are only too happy to exploit.
 Without visibility, attacker dwell time increases, along with the risk of compromise or breach.

 When phishing threats bypass the controls implemented to stop them, organizations are blind to the threat.
-By focusing on detecting threats in the inbox and on the processes needed to get full visibility, security teams can get ‘Left of Breach, ‘stopping attacks before they become the next headline news.
+By focusing on detecting threats in the inbox and on the processes needed to get full visibility, our anti-phishing services enable security teams to get ‘Left of Breach’, stopping attacks before they become the next headline news.